 When I explained the circumstances, the Royal Opera House were very helpful: they simply asked me to bring them into their box office for a full refund, not dependent on resale.
 The other pair went to a Mr and Mrs Cumber whom Dad knew from his opera appreciation group.
 This gave me the chance to ask him whether they were the Richmond Cumbers or the Kew Cumbers.
 I was glad to see him raise a faint smile in response to this effort.

-But it left a deeper impression when a friend commented that I’d been given a poignant task, and how sad it was that my mother hadn’t lived to use those tickets.
+Later a friend commented that I’d been given a poignant task, and how sad it was that my mother hadn’t lived to use those tickets.
 And yes, of course, it was sad.
 But as I thought about it, my feelings changed.
 Should she have died with no tickets in the drawer, no holidays to look forward to, no plans?
 Mum and Dad enjoyed a long, busy and happy retirement, full of voluntary work, days out, country walks, family visits and holidays, and, of course, opera trips.